Storm Toward Morning

 Hotz, Mary Elizabeth.
 Literary Remains: Representations of Death and Burial in Victorian England.
 Albany, New York: SUNY Press, 2009.

 - “Playing as Literate Practice: Humanism and the Exclusion of Women Performers from the London Professional Stages.”
-New Directions in Manuscript Studies and Reading Practices: Studies in Honor of Derek Pearsall.
-Eds.
+New Directions in Manuscript Studies and Reading Practices.
+Ed.
 Kathryn Kerby-Fulton and John Thompson.
-University of Notre Dame Press (forthcoming 2014).
+Notre Dame: University of Notre Dame Press, 2014.

 - “The Singing ‘Vice’: Music and Mischief in Early English Drama.”
 Early Theatre 12.2 (2009), 57-90.